Qualitative software engineering research -- reflections and guidelines: Introduction

+For simplicity, let us divide the epistemological positions into (post-)positivist and social constructivist.
+The positivist argues that there are objective truths in the world that can be studied without the researcher influencing the participant in any way.
+It stems from the natural sciences, and applied to psychology, the belief is that the mind could be studied in the same way.
+The constructivist, on the other hand, assumes that reality is socially constructed and that there is always a subjective stance between the researcher and the participant.
+Instead, this perspective captures the participant's life experience to learn from research \cite{ponterotto2005qualitative}.

-The purpose of this study was thus to extend the community's current body of knowledge regarding available qualitative methods and provide recommendations and guidelines for their use.
-To meet the purpose, we reviewed the contemporary research against proven and accepted social science standards.
-The social sciences have a long history of studying human behavior and we argue that software engineering researchers would most certainly benefit from utilizing their gained methodology skills and knowledge on how to conduct effective qualitative studies.
+The purpose of this study was to extend the community's current body of knowledge regarding available qualitative methods and their quality assurance frameworks, and to provide recommendations and guidelines for their use.
+These additional methods are directly applicable, especially given the fact that different qualitative methods already used in software engineering (e.g., Grounded Theory) are also based on the same epistemological assumptions as the other methods we propose.

+To meet the purpose, we reviewed a sample of contemporary research against accepted social science standards.
+The social sciences have a long history of studying human behavior.
+We argue that software engineering researchers would most certainly benefit from utilizing their gained methodology skills and knowledge on how to conduct effective qualitative studies.
-The aim of the review was to, on an overall level, identify areas with knowledge gaps, and, also, determine what qualitative methods that software engineering researchers are currently using.

 Based on the result of the review, we compiled customized recommendations and guidelines for future studies.